Broadcasters Press FCC for Auction Details

 "It would be the flow of the dough," he said.

 Bill Lake of the Federal Communications Commission was part of the panel.
-So was Alan Frank of Post-Newsweek Stations, who noted that had the government shut down just before the show, Lake would not have been able to attend.
+So was Alan Frank of Post-Newsweek Stations, who noted that had the government shut down, Lake would not have been able to attend.

 "I'm wondering now if he doesn't wish it would have shut down," Frank said after Lake took a bit of a brickbatting over the FCC's plan.